joeyac/gpltcrawler/README.md

 1. add username and password in user-pwd.json

 2. change config in utils.py
-    1. install the pip requirement.
+    1. install the pip requirement use <code>pip install -r requirements.txt</code>.

     2. set <code>user_json_file</code> to your user-pwd file name.